 Once you have the car you want, you then get to the issue of payment.
 Some brokers take a flat fee, while others might charge a percentage based on purchase price vs. value.
 The rule of thumb tends to be that fees on used cars are higher than those on new ones, because finding specific used cars invariably means more work for them.

 If they take a percentage, then it’s typically calculated according to the amount you pay vs. the Kelley Blue Book (KBB) value.
 If they’ve saved you $5,000 on the KBB value, then your payment to them is a percentage of that $5,000.
 This incentivizes the broker to work harder to bring prices down.

 Benefits of Using a Car Broker

-As we mentioned in the introduction, it feels counterintuitive to involve a middleman in a car-buying process.
-Our gut feeling is that doing so may make things a little easier, but would end up costing us a lot more money.
-In this section, we’ll be looking at the many real benefits of working with car brokers.
+As I mentioned in the introduction, it feels counterintuitive to involve a middleman in a car-buying process.
+The gut feeling is that doing so may make things a little easier, but would end up costing a lot more money.
+In this section, I’ll be looking at the many real benefits of working with car brokers.